juhoinkinen/Annif-wiki/Backend:-SVC.md

 The SVC that implements Linear Support Vector Classification.
 It is based on [LinearSVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) in scikit-learn, which in turn is based on liblinear.
 This kind of algorithm is well suited for multiclass (but not multilabel) classification, for example classifying documents with the Dewey Decimal Classification or the [20 Newsgroups](http://qwone.com/~jason/20Newsgroups/) classification.
 It requires relatively little training data.
+It is suitable for classifications of up to around 10,000 classes.

 ## Example configuration